WKU Student Publications Policy Manual

 Effective: Aug.
 15, 2002

 For errors on WKUHerald.com, the correction is made within the original story, with an editor’s note appended to the end of the story explaining the error and the correction, and the time and date the correction was made.
-In some cases, the editor may choose to post the note at the top of the story.
+In some cases, the editor-in-chief may choose to post at the top of the story the note explaining the correction.

 For errors in social media, a new post correcting the erroneous information should be made as soon as possible.
 In instances or platforms where the erroneous post can be edited, the correction should be handle in a fashion similar to corrections on the website.
 Deleting an erronous social media post will not expunge it.